The most delectable Sicilian sweets to try on your travels

 Setteveli translates to ‘seven veils’ which should give you an idea of the cake’s foundations.

-Best Sicilian sweets — what does Setteveli consist of?
+Best Sicilian sweets — layers of a Setteveli

 Dark Madagascan chocolate mousse, hazelnut and dark chocolate Bavarian cream sandwiched between a cocoa sponge cake.
 Add to these 7 layers some crunchy and soft chocolate and chocolate frosting and you’ve got yourself a masterpiece.